 When the total ELL enrollment count equals the count in the Students with Disabilities or the Economically Disadvantaged categories, the data are suppressed.

 When the count of ELL students in the Students with Disabilities or Economically Disadvantaged categories is less than 5, the data are suppressed.

-A frequency table was used to determine the top 5 Home Languages for each district.
+A frequency table was used to determine the Home Languages rankings for each district.
 A maximum number of five languages are displayed with the most frequent language ranked first.
-In the case of a tie between two or more Home Languages for a district in position 5, the tie was broken by selecting the language that ranked higher in the statewide home language rankings.
+In the case of a tie between two or more home languages, the tie was broken by selecting the language that ranked higher in the statewide home language rankings.

-The SIFE category includes ELL students identified as having Inconsistent/Interrupted Formal Education, regardless of the number of years receiving ELL services.
+SIFE includes ELL students identified as having Inconsistent/Interrupted Formal Education, regardless of the number of years receiving ELL services.